Read the grant description in the Program Guide for Professors before you complete the application.

 If available, include a copy of the research or intellectual property agreement that exists between the academic institution and any supporting organizations (see Policy on Intellectual Property in the Program Guide for Professors).

-If you need to provide other documents, such as a collaborator's curriculum vitae (maximum six pages), give a brief description of the document and indicate whether you will be submitting it as an attached file or as a paper copy.
-Do not use this section to provide additional information related to the Proposal section.
+If you need to provide other documents, such as a collaborator's curriculum vitae (C.V.), give a brief description of the document and submit it as an attached file.

 An Environmental Information Form (Appendix A) must be completed and uploaded to the Environmental Impact page if required.

 Applicants and their partner(s) are invited to suggest the names of at least 20 Canadian or international people (with a balance from academia, industry and government) who are competent to assess the technical aspects of their proposal.

 Give the name, complete mailing address, telephone and facsimile numbers, e-mail address and the area(s) of expertise of potential external reviewers (referees).

 External reviewers (referees) should be able to review the proposal in the language in which it is written.

 You may also request, in a cover letter, that some individuals or companies not be involved in the review of your application.
 Your request will be taken into account by NSERC.

 Suggested external reviewers (referees) should not be in a conflict of interest.
 Refer to the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations for more information.
 In addition, reviewers must sign the Conflict of Interest and Confidentiality Agreement for Review Committee Members, External Reviewers, and Observers before they access the application material.